OnfireNetwork/OnsetTypescriptAPI/README.md

 # OnsetTypescriptAPI
 Typescript API Wrapper for the Onset API

+## Important
+A new build of Onset broke the current build system.
+To fix it we would need to add an additional post processor step.
+We thought to freeze it for now as release gets closer and we have not much time left to work on our own gamemodes.
+Also the OOP Wrapper is probably not updated anymore or even gets removed once we start maintaining this project again.

 ## Description
 This framework allows you to develop gamemodes in typescript.
 It contains definitions for all Onset api functions and wraps them with a nice object-oriented api.
 It also comes with a build-script to automatically compile all source files into just 2 lua files.